 What is Porting?

-Porting is a fancy term for transferring a phone number from one service provider to another.
+Porting refers to transferring a phone number from one service provider to another.

-With Sideline, you can either port an existing number into Sideline (i.e. transferring a number from AT&T to Sideline), or if you leave, you can port your number out of Sideline (i.e. transferring your number out of Sideline and to Verizon).
+With Sideline, you can either port an existing number into Sideline (e.g. transferring a number from AT&T into Sideline), or if you leave, you can port your number out of Sideline (e.g. transferring your number out of Sideline and to AT&T).

 Can I have multiple port-in/port-out requests active at one time?